 1- On the legal and statutory plan:

-2. Is liability insurance compulsory for the exercise of your profession?
+2. For the local Tibet travel agents, Is liability insurance compulsory for the exercise of your profession?

 The liability insurance is compulsory.
 According to the tourism law of the government of China, we have to insure the travel agent annually with a big amount of the money in order to guarantee the evacuation work for our business partners and clients so Tibet Shambhala Adventure not only insures our company annually but also all the transfer vehicles, field staffs etc including their medical insurance, travel accidental and retired insurance.

 3. If not, for safety, it is nevertheless possible to sign one in your country or with a foreign insurer?